contagon/handbook/handbook/9-relief-society.md

 ### 9.2.2 Caring for Those in Need

 As followers of Jesus Christ, sisters have a responsibility to reach out in love to those in need.
 Individually and as a Relief Society, they seek ways to serve others in the ward and community.
-Where available, [JustServe.org](https://www.justserve.org) suggests community service opportunities.
+Where it is available, [JustServe.org](https://www.justserve.org) suggests community service opportunities.

 For more information about how members of the Relief Society and elders quorum care for those in need, see [22.6.2](22-providing-for-temporal-needs.md#2262-relief-society-and-elders-quorum-presidencies).